Consumer component of

 To realize the attack, we set up a malicious OpenID Provider (e.g.

-successfully authenticate with the issued identity controlled by our
+point, we can successfully authenticate with the issued identity controlled by

 that our Identity Provider works correctly.
 Then we log out.
 Afterwards, we